Lifeline Australia Directors

-From 1996 to 2005, John was the Member for Pittwater in the NSW Parliament.
-In 2002, elected Leader of the Opposition – the youngest person ever to hold the role.
+From 1996 to 2005, John was the Member for Pittwater in the NSW Parliament and from 2002 to 2005 Leader of the Opposition.

-Jacinta is a Chartered Accountant with 25 years’ experience with KPMG, with over ten years as Partner.
-She currently has the dual role of Partner responsible for Regulatory Compliance and Sector Leader for Investment Management & Funds.
+Jacinta is a Chartered Accountant with 30 years’ experience with KPMG, with over fifteen years as Partner.
+Jacinta currently has the role of Partner responsible for Regulatory Compliance.
 Her experience spans audit, governance, compliance and risk advisory services and she has extensive experience working with Boards.
-She is a graduate and member of the AICD, and is a key figure in the investment management industry in Melbourne.
+She is a graduate and member of the AICD and is a key figure in the investment management industry in Melbourne.

 Geoff McClellan (Governance Committee Chair)

 Geoff joined the Board in November 2011.
-He is a Senior Litigation Partner at one of Australia’s largest law firms, Freehills, where he was Chairman and Senior Partner of Freehills for six and a half years.
+He is a Senior Litigation Partner at one of Australia’s largest law firms, Herbert Smith Freehills, where he was Chairman and Senior Partner of Freehills for six and a half years.
 Geoff is widely recognised as one of Australia’s leading commercial litigators and has extensive experience advising major public companies across a broad range of significant strategic issues.
 He brings to the Board, from both his professional practice and the leadership of a major law firm, extensive experience in matters of corporate governance, strategy and organisational change.
-Geoff is a director of the Australia Centre for International Commercial Arbitration and a member of the Chairman’s Council of the ACO.
-Geoff also Chairs the Board Governance Committee
+Geoff is a director of Oxfam Australia.
+Geoff also Chairs the Board Governance Committee.

 BE (Communications) BD MA (Pastoral Supervision)